 Continue reading “‘The Obsidian Chamber’ is Preston & Child’s craziest ride, but it’s also a key Constance novel (Book review)”

 After receiving “many thousands” of letters and emails asking for a sequel to “The Ice Limit” (2000) (as they recount in an author’s note), Douglas Preston and Lincoln Child finally go “Beyond the Ice Limit” (May 2016, hardcover; now in paperback).
 As those readers sensed, and as the authors realize in this 374-page novel, there is more story to tell – and it’s a good one that stirs up a lot of sci-fi thoughts and ideas.

 Continue reading “Preston & Child’s ‘Beyond the Ice Limit’ blends familiar sci-fi themes into a fun, but too shallow, ride (Book review)”

 “Crimson Shore” (November 2015 hardcover; now in paperback) is in many ways a classic standalone Douglas Preston and Lincoln Child potboiler, but it also has character, plot and thematic elements that push the Agent Pendergast series forward.
 The first thing readers will notice when delving into this 15th Pendergast novel is the sense of place, which isn’t unusual, although this particular location is.

 Continue reading “Preston & Child explore salt marshes, mudflats and lighthouses in ‘Crimson Shore’ (Book review)”

 It took several Douglas Preston & Lincoln Child novels for Pendergast to become an icon, so it’s no wonder that the other ongoing characters in the authors’ works are taking a while to build into something.
 The duo is starting to make headway with Gideon Crew through three novels, and now Child is making progress with Professor Jeremy Logan in Logan’s third novel (and Child’s sixth solo book), “The Forgotten Room” (May, hardcover), a rather light and breezy effort compared to most of his books.

-Continue reading “Lincoln Child explores weird corners of science in ‘The Forgotten Room’”
+Continue reading “Lincoln Child explores weird corners of science in ‘The Forgotten Room’ (Book review)”